The Field Medical Assistants Course (FMAC) conducted in Entebbe, Uganda

 - Triangular Partnership Programme (TPP) Trainees have been deployed to AMISOM, MINUSCA, MINUSMA, MONUSCO, UNIFIL, UNISFA and UNMISS.

 - The Field Medical Assistants Course (FMAC) was piloted in October 2019 in Entebbe, Uganda, for 29 uniformed peacekeepers from MONUSCO and UNMISS with trainers from the UN, Belgium, Germany and Japan.
 The second FMAC pilot was conducted in June 2022, also in Entebbe, Uganda, for 21 uniformed peacekeepers from MONUSCO, UNISFA and UNMISS with a UN Head Trainer and seven Head Trainer candidates.

 - As for FMAC TOT, a Virtual Workshop was conducted in April 2022 with 22 participants.
-Seven of them were selected and participated in the second FMAC pilot as Head Trainer candidates in June as in-person FMAC TOT and conducted teaching practice.
+Seven of them participated in the second FMAC pilot as Head Trainer candidates in June as in-person FMAC TOT and conducted teaching practice.
 All seven were accredited as Head Trainers.

 - FMAC is financially supported by India, Israel, Japan and the Republic of Korea.